Protein flaws responsible for complex life, study says

 "There's been this general feeling that complexity is a good thing and evolves for complexity's sake - that it's adaptive," Professor Lynch told BBC News.

 "We've opened up the idea that the roots of complexity don't have to reside in purely adaptational arguments.

-"It's opening up a new evolutionary pathway that didn't exist before."'A mess'
+"It's opening up a new evolutionary pathway that didn't exist before."

 Ford Doolittle of Dalhousie University agrees that this mechanism, separate from Darwin's vision of natural selection, is an important consideration.

 "Darwinists are a little bit like the pre-Darwinists before them, who would have marveled at the perfection of God's creation," he told BBC News.